Best Cheap Health Insurance in Wisconsin (2025)

 UnitedHealthcare (UHC) is another good insurance company in Wisconsin.

 - Rates are cheap, starting at $469 per month before discounts, and the plans are a good value.
-Plan options such as the Silver Value or Silver Advantage often include free virtual urgent care, cheap prescriptions, adult dental coverage and vision benefits.
+Plan options like Silver Value or Silver Advantage often include free virtual urgent care, cheap prescriptions, adult dental coverage and vision benefits.

 How much does health insurance cost in Wisconsin?